Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 - She creates a program by setting the parameters of `TradeOffer` as follows:
   - `requestedAsset` is `USD` (US dollars)
   - `requestedAmount` is 110
-  - `sellerProgram` is the program where Alice can receive payment [xxx digression about create receiver]
+  - `sellerProgram` is the program where Alice can receive payment (payments and other transfers of value are always made “to” programs; see [the Appendix](#Appendix:-Contracts,-programs,-accounts,-receivers,-and-keys) for a discussion)
   - `sellerKey` is Alice’s public key
 - Alice creates a transaction paying 100 euros from her account into the `TradeOffer` program she just created